ssvaidyanathan/generator-apigee-proxy/README.md

 - Provide the details prompted
 - After the generator is executed, the Proxy is created with all configurations, tests and build scripts

-To run the non-interactive mode, just run
+To run in non-interactive mode, just run

 ```
 yo apigee-proxy ${name} ${version} ${basepath} ${virtualhost} ${targetServer} ${specFilePathOrURL} ${destinationDir} ${applyPoliciesBoolean}